AntoineCarbonnel/parkmanager-front/README.md

 ## Install guide

-Follow the .env.example file to configure your .env file
+Follow the .env.example file to configure your .env file.

+Admin account is test@mail.fr with password: aze

 ## Build Setup